 Yes, many of us indulge in our daily coffee and tea rituals because of the familiarity and joy it offers, but it’s hard to deny that we also like the increased alertness and wakefulness.

-In today’s article, brewed in collaboration with the Canadian Beverage Association, I will explain a little bit of the science behind caffeine and how it can be used strategically to help you stay fresh and focused at work while also being smart about portions to minimize any potential unwanted effects that could occur with excessive intake of caffeine containing products.
+In this article, I will explain a little bit of the science behind caffeine and how it can be used strategically to help you stay fresh and focused at work while also being smart about portions to minimize any potential unwanted effects that could occur with excessive intake of caffeine containing products.

 Caffeine In Your Body – How it Works